electricimp/LIS3MDL/README.md

 ### configureInterrupt(*isEnabled, [threshold, options]*)

 Sets up the interrupt system on the LIS3MDL.
-The device starts with this disabled by default.
+The device starts with interrupts disabled by default.

 #### Parameters